Sarawak layer cake

-Sarawak layer cake are often baked and served for religious or cultural celebrations such as Eid ul-Fitr, Christmas, Lunar New Year, Deepavali, Gawai, birthdays and weddings.
-It can be found almost everywhere in Sarawak and a favourite gift bought by visitors as it is available all year around.
-These high demands open up the doors to the development of kek lapis Sarawak baking industry.
+Sarawak layer cakes are often baked and served for religious or cultural celebrations such as Eid ul-Fitr, Christmas, Lunar New Year, Deepavali, Gawai, birthdays and weddings.
+Sarawak layer cakes can be found almost everywhere in Sarawak and is a favourite gift bought by visitors as it is available all year around.
+These demands open up the doors to the development of the kek lapis Sarawak baking industry.

 History

 The Sarawak layer cake, with its origin rooted in Indonesia's lapis legit or kek lapis Betawi (Batavia, the old name of Jakarta), draws influence from a European spit cake made by Dutch administrator's wives during the colonial period in Batavia.
 It found its way to Sarawak in the 1970s and 1980s, brought in by the Betawis.

 Originally served during evening tea, this spiced Betawi cake boasted a unique blend of spices like cinnamon, cardamom, clove, and star anise, creating a distinctive flavour profile.
 As the Betawi community spread across Peninsular Malaysia, Johoreans especially embraced the recipe, preserving its original spiced essence.

 However, Sarawak took a distinctive path, infusing new ingredients, flavours, and colours into the layered cake, leading to the emergence of the modern Sarawak layer cake.

 This innovative adaptation occurred as the Sarawak people added their own touches to the traditional recipe, resulting in a delightful variation unique to the region.